 The computation of the estate tax is generally determined according to the net estate after the person dies.
 This calculation uses a formula that allows the use of certain fixed exemptions provided by law, and of other deductions for outstanding debt at the time of death.

-With regard to the exemptions for U.S. citizens and residents — legal or undocumented — they each have an exemption of $11,400,000, as of today.
-This exemption, however, shall be modified again to lower it to $5,000,000 starting in 2026.
+With regard to the exemptions for U.S. citizens and residents — legal or undocumented — they each have an exemption of $11,580,000, as of today (2020).
+This exemption, however, shall be modified again to lower it to $5,000,000 starting on January 1, 2026.
 This exemption will continue to be indexed to the annual inflation beginning in 2013 as if there had been no modification at all.
-On the other hand, foreign nonresidents only have an exemption of $60,000 dollars.
+On the other hand, foreign nonresidents shall continue to receive an exemption of only $60,000 dollars.
 This exemption is not foreseen to be affected or modified in any way.

 Inasmuch as the deductions are concerned, the two most important and valuable deductions for the computation of the estate tax are the unlimited marital deduction and the mortgage debt deduction that may exist over property they used to own.